The Pink Iguana of the Galapagos: A New Endemic Species

 The habitat of the Pink Iguana at Wolf volcano - Isabela Island

-Genetic studies suggest that the split of the marine and land iguana lineages could have occurred as late as 11 million years ago, when the archipelago did not have the current configuration and none of the present islands had yet emerged, suggesting that the Pink Iguana might have suffered severe demographic reduction in the past.
-In fact, the oldest extant islands in the archipelago, San Cristóbal and Española, are at least 4 and 5 million years old, respectively, if not older.
-Thus, given its present distribution, the Pink Iguana form clearly represents a conundrum because it occurs only on Volcan Wolf, which is considered younger than Volcan Sierra Negra, the oldest volcano of Isabela.
+Genetic studies suggest that the split between marine and land iguana lineages could have occurred as recently as 11 million years ago.
+At that time, the archipelago had not yet taken on its current configuration, and none of the present islands had emerged.
+This raises the possibility that the Pink Iguana may have experienced severe demographic reductions in the past.
+Notably, the oldest extant islands in the archipelago—San Cristóbal and Española—are at least 4 to 5 million years old, if not older.
+Given its present distribution, the Pink Iguana poses an intriguing puzzle, as it is found only on Volcán Wolf, which is considered younger than Volcán Sierra Negra, the oldest volcano on Isabela Island.

 The entire range of the species is limited to Volcan Wolf at Isabela Island